 I have a background in local youth and community projects including youth festivals and fundraising for local sport facilities.
 After recently returning from 6 months climbing in Spain and being forced to take several months out with a degenerative back problem, I am keen to help bring other people into the world of Outdoor Adventure and all of the benefits that it brings.

-Estee Farrar – Sustainability Manager
+Estee Farrar – Sustainability Manager (and Event Support)

 I am a keen outdoorswoman, and I am passionate about anything to do with snow – in particular ski mountaineering and backcountry snowboarding.
 I love hillwalking and trekking and I’m a keen rock climber and mountaineer.
 I also enjoy sea kayaking, yoga and international travel.
 My life has revolved around being active in the outdoors and I have been a member of several overseas expeditions to India (Garwhal Himalaya), Nepal, Borneo, Spitsbergen.